sunderedsystems/s5e.sunderedsystems.com/docs/creating-a-character.md

 ## The Echelon System

 Choose an Echelon, which affects your party dynamics and grants a powerful unique benefit.
-Your Echelon helps craft your character’s development and acts as a force multiplier to your class.
+Your Echelon helps craft your character’s development and acts as a force multiplier to your techniques.

 **What it is:** Your approach to play.
 You pick **1 Echelon at character creation**.
 It modifies limits or grants bonuses.